Chocolate Drop Cookies (Cocoa Drops)

 - With the mixer on low, add half of the buttermilk.
 Once it is incorporated, add half of the flour mixture.
 Repeat with the remaining buttermilk and flour mixture.

-- Add the chopped pecans and mix until just combined.
+- Add the chopped pecans (if using) and mix until just combined.
 Refrigerate the dough for at least 2 hours, or up to 48 hours.

 - Bake for 8–10 minutes, until the cookies no longer look wet on top.
 Let sit for 5 minutes on the cookie sheet.
 Remove the cookies and place on a cooling rack.